 If a student is enrolled in sessions that do not span the entire 11 week term (modules) there are special rules that apply.
 You are paid federal financial aid based on all of the modules (entire payment period) you are registered for at the time of disbursement.
 If you do not complete all of those modules a return of federal funds may be required.

 Be sure to monitor your OSU student email carefully.
 If you drop, withdraw from, or do not fully complete your current modules, you will be considered withdrawn from the term even if you are still enrolled in a future modules.
 In this case you may be emailed a request to complete a survey verifying your intent to participate in future modules.
 If you do not complete this survey, a return of federal aid may be required.
-See our Withdrawal Page under “Additional Rules for Short Sessions” for more detailed information on how drops, withdrawals, and non-completion can impact your aid.
+See our Withdrawal Page under “How is the return of federal aid calculation different for short sessions/modules?” for more detailed information on how drops, withdrawals, and non-completion can impact your aid.

 The Pell Grant must always be adjusted to exclude payments for any course you do not participate in.
 If you drop a course before that course session began, we are required to reverse any Pell Grant payments made for that course.
 Reversed Pell will be returned to the Department of Education.
 This reversal of aid may create a new bill on your OSU student billing account.